February 24, 2023

 How Long Does It Take To Build Micro SaaS?

 Usually, a micro SaaS will take anywhere from 1 to 2 months to build.
-However, using the low code technology, that time can be shortened to merely 1-2 weeks.
+However, if you use low code technology, it's possible to shorten that time to a mere 1-2 weeks.

 To Learn More About 8base Low-Code Technology